Ian-ocholla/Aerial_detection_livestock/README.md

 # Aerial_detection_livestock

-Conducting livestock detection and census using remote sensing techniques
+Detailed description of the data and the python notebooks are found in the article "Livestock detection and counting in Kenyan rangelands using aerial imagery and deep learning models"